Enalean/tuleap-documentation-en/languages/en/deploy.rst

 Deprecations and end of support
 ===============================

-Specific deprecations:

-* Internet Explorer 11 is no longer supported for newly developed features.
-Compatibility is not broken "on purpose" so most of the application *should* work on IE11, sometimes in degraded mode.
-We strongly suggest to switch to any other
-  browser: Firefox, Edge, Chrome.
+**Internet Explorer will no longer be supported by Tuleap in January 2021** and is already no longer supported for newly developed features.
+We strongly suggest to switch to any other supported browser: Firefox, Edge, Chrome or Chromium.

 Here is the list of what Tuleap will remove, stop or start supporting with the planned time periods.